 An anonymous whistleblower came forward to report the call: "In the course of my official duties, I have received information from multiple U.S. Government officials that the President of the United States is using the power of his office to solicit interference from a foreign country in the 2020 U.S. election."

-Speaker of the House Nancy Pelosi announced a formal impeachment inquiry into President Trump on September 24, 2019.
+Speaker of the House Nancy Pelosi announced a formal impeachment inquiry into Trump on September 24, 2019.
 Just under a month later, members of the House voted along partisan lines in favor of impeachment.
 All but two Democrats supported the article on abuse of power, while all but three Democrats supported the article on obstruction of Congress.
-No Republicans voted in favor of either article of impeachment against President Trump.
+No Republicans voted in favor of either article of impeachment against Trump.
+On February 5, 2020, the Senate voted largely along party lines to acquit Trump on both charges.